-This example describes how to build a Docker image or our products using the build tools found in our Docker Builds repo, and a local copy of a product zip file.
+Build a Docker image of our products using the build tools found in our Docker Builds repo and a local copy of a product .zip archive.

 git clone https://github.com/pingidentity/pingidentity-docker-builds.git